 As Netflix copes with their current breach, the fear of leaking content is always on the horizon.

 It’s exciting to work in the television industry.
 For instance, a captioner might have worked on an episode of Jeopardy! or Wheel of Fortune a few days before air, then look like a genius when watching with their family.
 That’s about as far as it goes though — a little bit of silliness after hours, behind closed doors.
 Beyond that, every employee understands the sensitivity of what information we see.
-Be it high-profile prestige television or internal corporate webinars, we go to great lengths to ensure clients’ information is secure.
+Be it high-profile prestige television or internal corporate webinars, we go to great lengths to ensure our clients’ security.

 Firewall 1: Access